reshmabidikar/slate/source/includes/_subscription.md

 ### Remove custom fields from subscription

 Delete one or more custom fields from a subscription.
-It accepts query parameters corresponding to the custom field ids to be deleted. if no query parameters are specified, it deletes all the custom fields corresponding to the subscription.
+It accepts query parameters corresponding to the custom field ids to be deleted.
+If no query parameters are specified, it deletes all the custom fields corresponding to the subscription.

 **HTTP Request**